Arizona Map

 Other tribal lands are scattered across

 Arizona.
-Several Apache reservations are located in central and eastern Arizona.
+Several Apache reservations are located in central Arizona.

 The Grand